jkclem/jkclem.github.io/_posts/2021-6-20-API-Interaction.md

 I've interacted with APIs before, but one problem that I hadn't encountered was different Ids for an entity depending on the endpoint.
 The NHL has a [records](https://gitlab.com/dword4/nhlapi/-/blob/master/records-api.md) and a [stats](https://gitlab.com/dword4/nhlapi/-/blob/master/stats-api.md) API.
 Depending on which API is being called, the correct Id to use changes.

 I wasn't sure to design the functions to expect a **franchise Id** or a **team Id** because I could not decide what a user would want as a default.
 My workaround was letting a user supply a full team name (e.g. `"New York Rangers"`) to a function and let the function map it to the appropriate Id number.
-If a user wanted to pass an Id, I expect them to provide the proper Id given the API whose endpoint the function is querying.
+If a user wants to pass an Id, I expect them to provide the proper Id given the API whose endpoint the function is querying.
 I'm still not sure this was the right choice.

 Were I to build a production-ready API interaction package, I would want to poll likely users to know their preference.
 I don't know the feasibility of that, but I feel like it is a huge design decision to make without outside input.